 This method leads to understanding instead of memorization.

-Afterwards, the teacher’s role is to help students verify their rule, bring awareness of why the rule works, and to help the student articulate, refine, and standardize the language.
+Afterward, the teacher’s role is to help students verify their rule, bring awareness of why the rule works, and help the student articulate, refine, and standardize the language.

 All the necessary skills and concepts are covered per grade level guidelines, but the result for the student is understanding through discovery.